TenDaysOfClojure/hiccup-server-components/README.md

 ```

-The above data structure results in the following HTML:
+Which would result the following HTML:

 ```html
 <html>